Lordstown Motors Unveils Endurance Pickup Beta Versions

 Why It Matters: The unveiling comes at a crucial time for the electric vehicle startup which went public through a merger with a blank-check company DiamondPeak Holdings in October last year.

-Lordstown has been under investor scrutiny after short seller Hidenburg Research published a report accusing the company of fudging order data and production capabilities.
+Lucid has been under investor scrutiny after short seller Hidenburg Research published a report accusing the company of fudging order data and production capabilities.

 Shares of the company dived 12% in March after the electric truck maker disclosed that it had received a request for information from the U.S. Securities and Exchange Commission regarding accusations by Hindenburg related to its order book.